eksperimental/elixir_inconsistencies/README.md

   - _Proposed_:
     - `List.fold_left/3` and `List.fold_right/3`, or
     - `List.fold_l/3` and`List.fold_r/3`.
-  - _Notes_: These List.fold* functions come from Haskell, but it is weird to have l & r as left and right, as they are not seen in it in other function names.
+  - _Notes_: These List.fold* functions come from Haskell, but it is weird to have "l" and "r" as "left" and "right", as they are not seen in it in other function names.
       Other functions use a single letter, but these are Unix command, and they refer to the short version of the argument, such as `File.cp_r/3`, `File.rm_rf/1`, `File.ln_s/2`.
       So I propose we use "_left" and "_right" to be more explicit,